apache/flink-kubernetes-operator/docs/content.zh/docs/custom-resource/autoscaler.md

 # Autoscaler

-The operator provides a job autoscaler functionality that collects various metrics from running Flink jobs and automatically scales individual job vertexes (chained operator groups) to eliminate backpressure and satisfy the utilization target set by the user.
+The operator provides a job autoscaler functionality that collects various metrics from running Flink jobs and automatically scales individual job vertices (chained operator groups) to eliminate backpressure and satisfy the utilization target set by the user.
 By adjusting parallelism on a job vertex level (in contrast to job parallelism) we can efficiently autoscale complex and heterogeneous streaming applications.

 Key benefits to the user: